howtographql/howtographql/content/frontend/react-apollo/4-routing.md

 ---
 title: Routing
 pageTitle: 'React Router with GraphQL and Apollo Tutorial'
+description:
-description: 'Learn how to use React Router 5 together with GraphQL and Apollo Client to implement navigation in a React app.
+  'Learn how to use React Router 5 together with GraphQL and Apollo Client to implement navigation in a React app.
 Each route will be represented as a `Link`.'
+question:
-question: What's the role of the Link component that you added in this chapter?
+  What's the role of the Link component that you added in this chapter?
 answers:
   [
     'It renders a link that was posted by a user',
     'It renders the input form for users to create new links', 'It lets you navigate to a different URL',
-    'It links your root component with all its children', ]
+    'It links your root component with all its children' ]
 correctAnswer: 2
 videoId: ''